zuplo/docs/docs/articles/going-live.md

 ## Observability

 One of the most critical things to have ready before going live is observability.
-Of course, Zuplo can help with this and we have observability integrations for Datadog, GCP Cloud Logging, AWS, Loki Grafana and more ([just ask](mailto:support@zuplo.com)) available as part of our enterprise offerings.
-Additionally, we have advanced analytics in Zuplo - this is available for all tiers in working-copy and for as part of an enterprise agreement for edge deployments.
+Of course, Zuplo can help with this and we've observability integrations for DataDog, GCP Cloud Logging, AWS, Loki Grafana and more ([just ask](mailto:support@zuplo.com)) available as part of our enterprise offerings.
+Additionally, we've advanced analytics in Zuplo - this is available for all tiers in working-copy and for as part of an enterprise agreement for edge deployments.